Luke Pollard: Political career

 In November 2017, Pollard supported a campaign to erect a statue to mark the centenary of the election of his predecessor Nancy Astor, as the first woman to take her seat in the House of Commons.

 Pollard was re-elected in 2019, with the Conservative candidate coming second and the former Conservative MP and Brexit Party MEP Ann Widdecombe a distant third.
 He was promoted to shadow environment secretary after Hayman lost her seat in 2019.
 As shadow environment secretary, he argued for amendments to the 2020 Fisheries Bill to require fish from the UK's quota to land in UK ports and to give more quota access to smaller-scale fishers.
 In the 2020 Labour Party leadership election and deputy leadership election, he nominated Keir Starmer and Rosena Allin-Khan and endorsed Starmer and Angela Rayner.
 He was described by the i newspaper as a "rising star" who could be re-appointed as shadow environment secretary or made shadow transport secretary if Starmer became leader of the Labour Party.
 Pollard remained in his post as shadow environment secretary's in Keir Starmer's Shadow Cabinet.

 On 30 August 2021, Keir Starmer announced that Daniel Zeichner would become acting Shadow Secretary of State for Environment, Food and Rural Affairs in place of Pollard until the 2021 Labour Party Conference to allow Pollard to spend more time with his community after the Plymouth shooting.
 He resumed his role on 5 October 2021.

 Pollard departed the shadow cabinet in the 29 November 2021 reshuffle, after being asked to step down by Starmer.
 Politics Home reported that he opted to return to the back benches rather than take on a junior shadow ministerial brief of his choice.
 However, he returned to the front bench as Shadow Armed Forces Minister on 3 February 2022.

-At the General Election on 4 July 2024 he was re-elected for the constituency of Plymouth Sutton & Devonport.
+At the general election on 4 July 2024 he was re-elected for the constituency of Plymouth Sutton & Devonport.

 On 23 June 2025, Pollard refused to say whether the United Kingdom supports US strikes on Iranian nuclear sites.

+In July 2026, he was reappointed to the new government as Minister of State at the Ministry of Defence by Andy Burnham.

 Personal life

 Pollard lives in Stoke, Plymouth with his husband.
 Pollard is Plymouth's first openly gay Member of Parliament.
 He supports Plymouth Argyle Football Club and Plymouth Raiders Basketball Team.
 He is a keen wild swimmer.
 He is a member of the Unite and GMB trade unions.

-During the 2019 general election, Pollard's constituency office was vandalised on two occasions with red graffiti, depicting homophobic slurs.
-They were later removed.
-In doing so he invited the perpetrators to engage in dialogue with him, to speak about why they did it.
+During the 2019 general election, Pollard's constituency office was vandalised twice with homophobic slurs.
+Pollard invited the perpetrators to speak with him about why they did it.
 He later received online homophobic abuse on Valentine's Day 2021, after posting a picture of himself and his boyfriend.